McArcady/lnp-forge/README.md

 `bin/lnp-forge menuconfig`
 -> change DF version and other stuff (optional)
 `bin/lnp-forge build`
--> download and build components of your LazyNewbPack
+-> downloads and builds components of your LazyNewbPack

 The pack is ready to use in: `.build/src/lnp-x.xx` (and can be moved elsewhere)